Best Lofoten Tours And Adventures From A Native (2024)

 How Do I Get To The Lofoten Islands In Norway?

-You have several options to get to the Lofoten Islands in Norway.
-You can fly from Oslo to Svolvær or Leknes airports in Lofoten.
-It is also possible to fly to Bodø on the mainland, and drive from there if you want to visit as a road trip.
+You have several options for getting to the Lofoten Islands in Norway.
+You can fly from Oslo via Bodø to Svolvær or Leknes airports in Lofoten.

-From Bodø, you can also take the 3.5-hour ferry across the water to Moskenes or the Nordlandsekspressen bus from Bodø to Svolvær (3 hours 45 minutes).
+From Bodø town, you can take the 3.5-hour Bodo Lofoten ferry across the water to Moskenes, the express boat from Bodø to Svolvær (Svolvaer).

-You can also choose to take the Hurtigruten or Havila coastal cruise lines, which starts in Bergen and travels all the way up past the North Cape.
+Lastly, it is possible to choose a journey with Hurtigruten or Havila coastal cruise lines, which start in Bergen and travel all the way up past the North Cape.

-These cruise lines dock at Svolvær almost every day between them.
+One of these cruise lines dock at Svolvær and Bodø, respectively, every day.

 What Is Lofoten Known For?